vippsas/vipps-developers/vipps-getting-started.md

-If you do not have BankID, you will need the administrator to log in [portal.vipps.no](https://portal.vipps.no) and provide the API keys to you.
+If you do not have BankID, you will need the administrator to log in [portal.vipps.no](https://portal.vipps.no) and provide the API keys to you in a secure way.
 The merchant's administrator can create additional users.
-If you don't know who the administrator is, you can check [Brønnøysundregistrene](https://www.brreg.no) and see who has the right to sigh for the company.
+If you don't know who the administrator is, you can check [Brønnøysundregistrene](https://www.brreg.no) and see who has the right to sign for the company.

 * API keys for the
   [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md):